 Generally speaking, anything not attached to the home will go with the seller.
 If you want any window treatments, appliances, etc… it will need to be specified in the contract.
 Be sure to read the Sellers Disclosure to determine what the seller intends to leave and take with them.

 Randall will work with you to evaluate any counter offer the seller may present.

-- Be sure your loan and appraisal are complete within the contingency period
+- Be sure your loan and appraisal are completed within the contingency periods

 - If you don’t already have one, Randall can provide you information to find a licensed home inspector to inspect the home and provide you with a formal report (paid for by the buyer)